DusteDdk/eepromlogic/README.md

 |  2704 |  4 Kbit |     512 X 8 |            A0 to A8 |     #xFF |

+Note: "truth" don't care if you request address bits for pins not on your chip, those bits will always be set to 0, and your logic will not work.

 [To the top](#stuff-this-provides)
 ### Q